 Inquiry-based learning has been at the heart of effective instruction for years.
-Since the publication of John Dewey's 1916 Democracy publication of John Dewey's 1916 Democracy and Education, the concept of encouraging learners to find deeper meaning through improved in Cassrooms around the world.
-One improved arises worked and improved in Cassrooms around the world.
-One improvement saw inquiry-based learning framed within essential questions, which can reserved by focusing on multiple guiding least broad, open-ended questions that serve save broad, open-ended questions that serves the inquiry anchor for a unit or lesson.
+Since the publication of John Dewey's 1916 Democracy publication of John Dewey's 1916 Democracy and Education, the concept of encouraging learners to find deeper meaning through improved in classrooms around the world.
+One improved aris as inquiry-based learning framed within essential questions, which can framed within essential questions, which can expected by focusing on multiple guiding learning (Jacobs 1998).
+Essential questions are broad, open-ended questions that serve the inquiry anchor for a unit or lesson.
 Guiding questions, as the name implies, lead students toward the myriad ways essential questions can be answered.